Monday's Scottish Gossip

 Dundee United striker Steven Fletcher says he doesn't get "drop vibes" from the Tannadice dressing room as the club battle for Premiership survival.
 (Courier)

-Chelsea midfielder Mateo Kovacic, a four-time Champions League winner names Scotland and Aston Villa star John McGinn as his "toughest" Premier League opponent.
+Chelsea midfielder Mateo Kovacic, a four-time Champions League winner, names Scotland and Aston Villa star John McGinn as his "toughest" Premier League opponent.
 (JD Football via Scottish Sun)

 In-form Celtic midfielder Aaron Mooy has been ruled out of the 'Welcome Home' series in Australia due to a lingering back injury as St Mirren full-back Ryan Strain gets called up by the Socceroos for two friendlies against Ecuador.
 (Daily Mail)